MABelanger/jslib-html5-camera-photo/README.md

 #### Get the data URI (image)
 Function that return the `dataUri` of the current frame of the camera.

-##### Parameter
+##### Parameters
-- The `sizeFactor` is used to get a desired resolution.
+- `sizeFactor`: Used to get a desired resolution.
 Example, a sizeFactor of `1` get the same resolution of the camera while sizeFactor of `0.5` get the half resolution of the camera.
 The sizeFactor can be between range of `]0, 1]` and the default value is `1`.

-- The `imageType` is used to get the desired image type between `jpg` or `png`. to specify the imageType use the constant IMAGE_TYPES, for example to specify jpg format use IMAGE_TYPES.JPG.
+- `imageType`: Used to get the desired image type between `jpg` or `png`. to specify the imageType use the constant IMAGE_TYPES, for example to specify jpg format use IMAGE_TYPES.JPG.
 The default imageType is `png`.

-- The `compression` is used to get the desired compression when `jpg` is selected. choose a compression between `[0, 1]`.
+- `compression`: Used to get the desired compression when `jpg` is selected. choose a compression between `[0, 1]`.
 The default compression is `0.92`, the default value of the browser.

 ## Available image types
 IMAGE_TYPES []  | Description